Ren0k/Project-Atmospheric-Drag/README.md

 Mk1 YP = A: 0.9097 Cd: 0.9621312521
 Mk0 YN = A: 0.0000 Cd: 0.0000

-#### 3) Mach Cd Transformation
+#### 3) Initial Cd Transformation
-Exactly the same process as in the 1st example.
+Exactly the same process as in the 1st example, these are the results:
-The mach number in our example is 0.793.
-The interpolated value is

 **Mk1 Liquid Fuel Fuselage**
 XP = A: 2.432 Cd: 0.536649606952518